 Breakfast is served from 7 am to 11 am daily.
 Meat specials are offered daily from 11 am to 3 pm.

-Live music lovers will also be happy to note that Puckett’s in Pigeon Forge is resuming live music once again after nearly four months due to cancellations and closures over public health concerns.
+Live music lovers will also be happy to note that Puckett’s in Pigeon Forge offers live music as well as great food.

-Music starts at 7:30 pm.
+Music typically begins at 7:30 pm.
 There is no cover, but tips are appreciated.
 For more events at Puckett’s, visit their calendar of events.

 Plan your trip

-The dining room is currently open at Puckett’s in Pigeon Forge, and takeout and delivery are also available.
+The dining room with its Southern hospitality and home atmosphere is currently open at Puckett’s in Pigeon Forge, and takeout and delivery are also available.

 Puckett’s has locations in Nashville, Franklin, Columbia and Chattanooga, Tenn., and is part of the A. Marshall Hospitality family.
 For more information, visit Puckett’s website or view their menu here.